Best 2 / 4 / 6 / 8 Channel Audio Interface & up to 16 Channel

 Mic Level, Instrument Level, and Line Level Inputs

-In addition to knowing the number of inputs, you must also see the type of inputs available: line level (low impedance) or instrument level (high impedance) inputs.
-Instrument level ports are for electric guitars and basses without active pickups/preamps, while you can plug keyboards, amps, and other electronic instruments into the line-level input.
+In addition to knowing the number of inputs, you must also see the type of inputs available:ย line levelย (low impedance) orย instrument levelย (high impedance) inputs.
+Instrument level ports are for electric guitars and basses without active pickups/preamps, while you can plug a pickup equipped acoustic guitar, a piano keyboard, an amp, and other electronic instruments into the line-level input.

 XLR inputs are usually accompanied by a preamp to handle microphones.
 Combo XLR/TRS inputs usually have preamps embedded, so they are mic-ready.
 Some units have versatile line level and instrument level switching for specific ports.
 Line level vs instrument level is an important distinction that some musicians know little about.